couchbase/query/docs/n1ql-logic.md

 ### Pass

-A PASS statement does nothing; it is a noop.
+A PASS statement does nothing; it is a no-op.
 It is useful in places where at least one statement is required (e.g. in blocks).
 PASS is borrowed from Python.
 A NULL expression can also be used to equivalent effect.